 In the last 15 years, the IRS has simplified rules for owning and managing Trusts and they now they can be seamlessly established and managed.
 They allow you to remain the owner and retain control of all your assets and can provide for surviving spouses and your children and they defer all taxes that may be owed until after the death of the survivor.
 Proper trust planning can save substantial estate taxes and a Trust is not just instructions to the Court, instead it is instructions to the person you appoint as trustee to carry out your wishes after death and it prevents Probate from occurring.

 If you've been putting off the important work of creating a Will or Trust, we urge you to contact us immediately.
-Our highly experienced Estate Planning Attorneys know how to effectively structure these legal documents to ensure your family, your legacy and your assets are protected and your wishes are carried out upon your passing.
+The highly experienced Estate Planning Attorneys at Allen, Flatt, Ballidis & Leslie know how to effectively structure these legal documents to ensure your family, your legacy and your assets are protected and your wishes are carried out upon your passing.

 DISCLAIMER.
 The information on this site is not, nor is it intended to be, legal advice.
 You should formally consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Please be advised, however, contacting us, submitting a case to us, and/or discussing your case with us does NOT create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.